 Add sesame oil to the pan.
 Once hot, add mustard seeds, urad dal, and curry leaves.
 Add the ground chutney to the pan and cook for 2-3 minutes.

 Store the garlic shallots chutney in a clean, dry container.
 Since we have added a generous amount of sesame oil and cooked the chutney, it will keep well in the refrigerator for a week.
 In my house, it usually gets done in a day or two.
 We don’t let it last for that long.
 When a chutney tastes so good, who can resist eating it? 🙂

 What to serve this Chutney with?

 Poondu Chutney is best served with Idlis, Dosas or Uthappam.
 This chutney can also be served with Pongal, Uthappam and other South Indian breakfast items.
 You can also use it as a dip for snacks.

-The flavour and taste of the chutney also make it an amazing accompaniment for Rotis.
-I also love applying a generous amount of this chutney to a fresh slice of bread and having it for my evening snack.
+The flavour and taste of the chutney also make it an excellent accompaniment for Rotis.
+I also love applying this chutney to a fresh slice of bread and having it for my evening snack.
 Gives a fresh, spicy taste to boring sandwiches.